 Keep in mind that for admission to universities in the countries above you will most likely need to know the language of this country.
 In addition, you can also win a grant for free education at the undergraduate, graduate, postgraduate, or even engage in research under the patronage of a famous university.

-- Go exploring your family tree
+Go exploring with your family tree

 You know that you had Uncle Isaac in your clan, but for the rest, you did not really get into the question of your origin?
 We have good news for you.
 You can practically go to study your roots and get acquainted with the culture of your country of origin.
 For example, young people of Jewish origin aged from 18 to 26 years old can go to Israel for free by taking part in the TAGLIT program.